DavionKalhen/PyDeePool/README.md

     Please enter you secret key.
     asdf
     Please enter your second secret key.
 If you don't have one leave blank, hit enter.

+    You aren't a delegate.
+You need to register as a delegate.
+Would you would like to register as a delegate.
+[Y/N] y
+    Please enter a Username:
+    CanadianRink
+    You have successfully registered as a delegate.
     Please enter the minimum payout.
     1
     Please enter a number between 1-100 for the percentage you wish to share with your voters.